 10. Which refrigerants are used now?
 What is Freon?

 "Freon" is a trade name for CFC and HCFC refrigerants used by DuPont.
 Other trade names include Allied-Signal's Genetron and ICI's Arcton.
 Various companies sell the same CFCs, HCFCs, HFCs, and other products under different names.
 The most common ozone-depleting refrigerants are CFC-12, R-502, and HCFC-22.
 R-502 is a blend of 48.8% HCFC-22 and 51.2% CFC-115.

 11. Should page 67 of the manual say before you charge a system, you need to use a pressure decay leak test?

 The text is correct, essentially always leak check before evacuating, but you are correct in that you also follow evacuation with charging.

 To clarify, the procedure prior to charging a system with refrigerant is to:

 - Make any necessary repairs

-- Pressure test the system for leaks (because a pressure test will always be many times higher pressure differential across the leak, when compared to a vacuum which at best can only have a 14.7 psi pressure differential).
+- Pressure test the system for leaks (because a pressure test always has many times higher pressure differential across the leak when compared to a vacuum, which at best can only have a 14.7 psi pressure differential).

-- Once the system is confirmed to be leak free, then evacuate the system to the required level, typically around 500 microns.
+- After you confirm the system is leak free, evacuate the system to the required level, typically around 500 microns.
 If you use a vacuum to check for leaks, not only is the pressure differential across the leak much smaller, if there is a leak, you will be drawing air and moisture into the system, making subsequent evacuation far more difficult and potentially contaminating the filter/drier in the system with moisture from the air that leaked into the system.

 - Immediately charge the system with refrigerant.
 Never leave a system sitting in a vacuum.
 If you can’t charge it immediately, put it under a positive nitrogen pressure or charge it slightly with the proper refrigerant, to bring the system pressure above ambient pressure (above 0 psig).